 best deal on unlimited data anywhere!

-One of things I enjoy about living in Puerto Rico is there is always some challenge to overcome; whether small or large.
+One of the things I enjoy about living in Puerto Rico is there is always some challenge to overcome; whether small or large.
 Things that are simple and easy in the states such as paying at the pump or finding fresh veggies and specialty items such as nattō take a bit of creativity here.
-I personally take satisfaction in working out a not-so-obvious solution to the little inconveniences that can sometimes grate on you after awhile.
+I personally take satisfaction in working out a not-so-obvious solution to the little inconveniences that can sometimes grate on you after a while.